-Brilliant city breaks you don't have to go far for - and some you don't have to fly for!
+Brilliant European city breaks you don't have to go far for - and some you don't even have to fly for!
 These are the best and most beautiful cities in Europe for a long weekend.

 How to get there?
 Fly from most UK airports (1 hour).
 For a longer option (approx 3 hours), take the Eurostar from St Pancras International or Ashford in Kent to Brussels, then change for a local train (included in the ticket price when you buy ‘to all Belgian stations’).

-Antwerp is a brilliant Belgian mini break: think towering, Gothic cathedral, higgledy-piggledy architecture, cobbled lanes and an arts and fashion scene to rival Europe’s most cosmopolitan cities.
+Antwerp is a brilliant European city break: think towering, Gothic cathedral, higgledy-piggledy architecture, cobbled lanes and an arts and fashion scene to rival Europe’s most cosmopolitan cities.

 Don’t miss a visit to The Rubenshuis, former home and studio of painter Peter Paul Rubens, and make time to explore MAS – the Museum aan de Stroom – which has fabulous views over the city from its upper floors and outdoor deck.
 Do a spot of shopping around Volkstraat and Nationalestraat – the city’s top designers have boutiques there – and find inspiration at the MoMu.